 U.S. Army Officer

 After graduating from West Point, Lyon served in the 2nd U.S. Infantry in Florida, where he took part in the Seminole Wars.
-In 1842, he transferred to garrison duty to Sackets Harbor, New York.
+In 1842, he transferred to garrison duty in Sackets Harbor, New York.
 While there, officials court-martialed him and placed him on suspension for five months for severely beating an enlisted man.

 Like many of his fellow West Point graduates, Lyon took part in the Mexican-American War (1846-1848).
 During that conflict, Lyon attained the rank of first lieutenant on February 16, 1847.
 Later that year, on August 20, he became a brevet captain, “for gallant and meritorious conduct in the battles of Contreras and Churubusco.”

 After the Mexican-American War, Lyon briefly served at Ft.
 Hamilton, New York, in 1848.
-The next year, he transferred to California, where he served at various posts until 1853.
+The next year, he transferred to California, where he served in various posts until 1853.
 While in California, Lyon led an expedition against the Pomo Indians in 1850 in retaliation for the killing of two white men.
 During the campaign, in an event known as the Bloody Island Massacre, Lyon directed the execution of between 60 and 400 innocent Indians whom he misidentified as the group he was pursuing.
 Later during the operation, his soldiers killed seventy-five more Indians along the Russian River.
 One year later, Lyon attained the rank of captain.

 After the fall of Fort Sumter, Lyon suspected that Missouri secessionists, led by Governor Claiborne Jackson and the state militia, were plotting to seize the St. Louis arsenal.
-On May 10, 1861, Lyon ordered his troops to surround and to imprison approximately 670 members of the Missouri Volunteer Militia who were training at Camp Jackson, near St. Louis.
+On May 10, 1861, Lyon ordered his troops to surround and imprison approximately 670 members of the Missouri Volunteer Militia who were training at Camp Jackson, near St. Louis.

 Lyon then marched his prisoners through the streets of St. Louis, inciting pro-secessionist residents to protest.
-When a riot ensued, Lyon’s soldiers fired on the angry crowd, killing twenty-eight civilians and wounding as many as fifty more.
+When a riot ensued, Lyon’s soldiers fired on the angry crowd, killing twenty-eight civilians and wounding up to fifty more.
 Lyon’s actions fanned anti-Union flames in Missouri.
 On May 11, the Missouri General Assembly approved a measure that created the Missouri State Guard, commanded by former Governor Sterling Price.
 The state legislature also granted Governor Jackson with extensive executive powers to resist Union forces in the state.

 Union Army Officer